cuckoosandbox/cuckoo/docs/book/src/usage/submit.rst

                            timeout period
       --clock CLOCK        Set virtual machine clock
-      --tags TAGS          Specify tags identifier of a machine you want to use
+      --tags TAGS          Specify tags identifier of a machine you want to use --max MAX            Maximum samples to add in a row --pattern PATTERN    Pattern of files to submit --shuffle            Shuffle samples before submitting them
+      --unique             Only submit new samples, ignore duplicates --quiet              Only print text on failure

 If you specify a directory as path, all the files contained in it will be submitted for analysis.